smydtt/smydtt.github.io/_pages/supervision.md

 *Submitted*

-* Bidhan Aryal: "Essays on Returns to Education".
+* Bidhan Aryal: "Essays on Returns to Education" (2025).

 *On-going*